luv-kotoli/VR_Chemitry_Lab/README.md

 7. Almost all of the work of us can be find in `Model` fold and the `Level Blueprint`.
 Detailed division of labor is shown in our document.

 ## 3. Launch
 **Use the clone to get the project.
-If you use the button 'download zip' to get it, there may be some error when you open the project**
+If you use the button 'download zip' to get it, there may be some error when you open the project**.
 After upzip, double click the `VR_Chemistry_Lab.uproject` can enter the UE Editor and you can use the preview in VR to test the functions.